 Admittedly, Thom actually enjoyed the tour and learning all about the history of all the buildings, so it wasn’t money that was completely lost or wasted.
 I was slightly too annoyed, hot and bothered to enjoy our visit.
 The heat and the crowds were overwhelming, and the fact that I couldn’t take a photo of anything without a million people being in the shot very quickly got old.
 The Grand Palace, definitely felt like the Disneyland of Thailand – but with even more people.

-History of the Grand Palace
+History of Bangkok’s Grand Palace

 The Royal Palace holds a very significant place in the hearts of the Thai people and is widely considered the most sacred Buddhist site in Thailand.
 In it’s heyday (between 1782 and 1925) it was essentially a city within a city, acting as the official home to the Thai King, the Royal Court, the Thai war ministry, the administrative seat of government and even Thailand’s mint!

 Even though there are no longer any royals living in the Grand Palace, this historic building still remains the spiritual heart of the Thai Kingdom.
 It is still used for various government offices, royal ceremonies, state functions and of course, as Thailand’s most popular tourist attraction.

 A Guide To The Grounds of the Palace